 How to Store Asafoetida

-As asafoetida has a very powerful smell, its best to store it in an airtight container in a slight distant from other spices.
+As asafoetida has a very powerful smell, its best to store it in an airtight container in a slight distance from other spices.

 Store it away from any direct light and heat.